Last fact-checked: 17 May 2020

-A gastric bypass in Mexico City may be a solution if you are grossly overweight and have tried many times to slim down.
-Since it effectively restricts the total amount of food that the stomach can contain, this surgical procedure promotes rapid weight loss.
+A gastric bypass in Mexico City may be a solution if you are obese and have been trying (and subsequently failing) to slim down for some time.
+Effectively restricting the total amount of food that the stomach can contain, this surgical procedure promotes rapid weight loss.

 The process falls under the broad category of bariatric surgery, and is considered to be the most popular among people willing to lose weight surgically.

 Undergoing a gastric bypass is no small procedure, and is one that definitely requires follow-up care.
-Most patients are required to regularly consult a specialist or a physiologist, and a mental health care professional after their surgery.
+Some patients are required to regularly consult a specialist or a physiologist/mental healthcare professional after their surgery.

-If you choose to get this procedure done overseas, you might be deterred from booking your way through the golden gate to weight loss just by mentally calculating all the travelling expenses.
+If you are considering having this procedure overseas, you might be deterred after calculating the potential travelling expenses.
 However, for people residing within the United States and Canada, traveling to Mexico City can be even cheaper than traveling within their respective regions.
 Thus, Mexico’s proximity to the two countries means that people can easily fly between them for the procedure and subsequent follow-up meetings with the doctors, although there may be other things you have to consider, such as whether you are fit for air travel.

 Generally, Mexico City offers excellent quality facilities and surgeons who are well-qualified to offer this procedure.
 As obesity is becoming a common problem there are a number of specialist weight loss surgery clinics throughout Mexico, with surgeons that are discrete, know their stuff and are committed to staying on top of their game with affiliations to professional international groups such as the International Federation of Surgery for Obesity.